Short Term vs. Long Term Disability in Pennyslvania

 Pennsylvania law does not require people or employers to carry short-term disability insurance.
 Therefore, if you are injured or have a medical condition that will keep you out of work for a few months, your options are limited.
 In some cases, you might be eligible for workers’ compensation benefits.
 The Social Security Administration (SSA) offers two programs to provide long-term disability payments.
 However, for each, you must have a qualifying condition that will last at least twelve months or end in your death.

-At Young, Marr, Mallis & Deane, our Philadelphia disability lawyers guide individuals through these murky waters.
+At Young, Marr, Mallis & Associates, our Philadelphia disability lawyers guide individuals through these murky waters.
 Disability benefits are often the difference between paying your monthly bills or falling behind.
 If you cannot work, you want to ensure that you and your family have the economic assistance you deserve.
 Call (215) 515-2954 to review your options.

 What is the Difference Between Short-Term and Long-Term Disability in PA?